smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Video Streaming/index.md

 ```

 #### Mirroring the Device Screen
-If you must use mirroring to stream video please be aware of the following limitations.
+If you must use mirroring to stream video please be aware of the following limitations:

 1. Getting the app's topmost view controller using `UIApplication.shared.keyWindow.rootViewController` will not work as this will give you SDL's lock screen view controller.
 The projected image you see in the car will be distorted because the view controller you want to project will not be resized correctly.
 Instead, the `rootViewController` should be set in the `viewDidAppear:animated` method of the `UIViewController`.
-1. Configure your SDL app so the lock screen is [always visible](Getting Started > Adding the Lock Screen).
-If you do not do this, video streaming can stop when the device is rotated.

-!!!
-NOTE
-If mirroring your device's screen, the `rootViewController` should only be set after `viewDidAppear:animated` is called.
+1. If mirroring your device's screen, the `rootViewController` should only be set after `viewDidAppear:animated` is called.
 Setting the `rootViewController` in `viewDidLoad` or `viewWillAppear:animated` can cause weird behavior when setting the new frame.

-If setting the `rootViewController` when the app returns to the foreground, the app should register for the `UIApplicationDidBecomeActive` notification and not the `UIApplicationWillEnterForeground` notification.
+1. If setting the `rootViewController` when the app returns to the foreground, the app should register for the `UIApplicationDidBecomeActive` notification and not the `UIApplicationWillEnterForeground` notification.
 Setting the frame after a notification from the latter can also cause weird behavior when setting the new frame.
-!!!
+1. Configure your SDL app so the lock screen is [always visible](Getting Started/Adding the Lock Screen).
+If you do not do this, video streaming can stop when the device is rotated.

 ### Showing a New View Controller
 Simply update the streaming media manager's `rootViewController` to the new view controller.
 This will also automatically update the [haptic parser](Video Streaming for Navigation Apps/Supporting Haptic Input).